PRBonn/depth_clustering/readme.md

 ```

 ## Related publications ##
-Please cite related paper if you use this code:
+Please cite related papers if you use this code:

 ```
 @InProceedings{bogoslavskyi16iros,